leon332157/leon332157.github.io/content/writeups/umass-ctf-2024/magic-conch/index.md

 In othe words, this function creates a large region in memory so that we can treat it as a regular file.
 This is important because we need to use this chunk of memory to load the dynamic object, and is important later on.

 For now, Let's first look at `gen1` function, which takes in a pointer to a symbol I called `enc_bin_start`, this points to a large chunk of data in the .data section of the ELF.
-Then it takes in another pointer, which appears
+Then it takes in another pointer, which appears to be a integer.

 ```c
 void *gen1(char *param_1,uint *param_2)